typeflow/typeflow-go/README.md

 **typeflow** is a tiny package that provides a few tools around string-based searching needs.
 With **typeflow** you'll be able to search for sub-string matches and get string similarity information.

+You can see it in action here: https://typeflow-web.herokuapp.com/ .

 Quick start
 -----------
 Likely you'll want to use the `WordSource` type which provides the most high-level interface in this package.